zhoujiagen/perf_hacks/docs/concurrency/docs/tamp/03-concurrent-objects.md

 ## Progress Conditions

+!!! info "wait-free"
     A method is **wait-free** if it guarantees that every call finishes its execution in a finite number of steps. <br/>
     It is **bounded wait-free** if there is a bound on the number of steps a method call can take. <br/>
     A wait-free method whose perfomance does not depend on the number of active threads is call **population-oblivious**.

+!!! info "lock-free"
     A method is **lock-free** if it guarantees that infinitely often some method call finishes in a finite number of steps.

 ### Dependent Progress Conditions